 Step 15: Pay any outstanding items/invoices.
 Often enough, speakers and their representatives incurred expenses when traveling to the event.
 These expenses are typically sent to you within two weeks to be paid/reimbursed.
 Make sure all costs are covered and sent off.
 Then finalize your event budget to see if all expectations and goals had been met.

 By following these steps, you are ensuring a successful outcome and a positive experience for your speaker, audience and event staff.
 Despite the many components, this checklist will only be a significant tool to you keep you and your team ahead of the potential hiccups and accomplish a perfect speaker event.
 By investing the time in preparation and details, a fantastic result will follow.
-Find your next event speaker today with out free interactive flowchart!
+Ensure your next event's success with our free infographic!